Rent the Museum: Reserve your space for 2014

 By choosing one or more of the Museum’s one-of-a-kind spaces, you not only select a unique and beautiful location for your special event, you also help support important exhibits, research and educational programs.

-For more information or to schedule a site visit, please contact Carla Davis, Museum rental coordinator, at firstname.lastname@example.org or 919.707.9845.
+For more information or to schedule a site visit, please contact the Museum rental coordinator at email@example.com or 919.707.9845.